Schayik/u-data-science-blog-post/README.md

 This repository presents the Jupyter notebook behind this blog post: https://pimvschayik-69902.medium.com/quick-insight-on-stack-overflow-data-7c89f5644a67.
 This post is based on survey data from Stack Overflow: https://insights.stackoverflow.com/survey.

+## The project

+The main goal of the project is to get a better understanding of the developers that use Stack Overflow.
+We have a look at the hobbyist, age, deployment, and developer type fields of the data and create a model based on these fields to determine salary.
+We follow CRISP-DM methodology which is included in the Jupyter notebook (`data-review.ipynb`).
+The results, however, can be found in the blog post.

 # Development

 ## Requirements: